ElektraInitiative/PermaplanT/doc/tests/README.md

 - Authentication and authorization
 - Error handling

-In the backend unit tests can be found in the `src/` directory.
+In the backend unit tests can be found in the `src/test` directory.
-Unit tests are used to test individual units of code in isolation from the rest of the system.
-This is important because it allows us to validate that each unit is working as intended, without interference from other parts of the system.

 ### 2. Integration Testing